henrietta-k/adapt-learning-wiki/Adapt-Framework-Right-to-Left-(RTL)-support.md

 * Choice of correct icons and images (e.g. arrows, progress bars)

 **3. Use variables and if statements in javascript to calculate correct RTL direction, position and movement, etc.**

-## Current progress and outstanding work
-The RTL work has been implemented and we expect to include RTL compatibility in version 1.2 of the Adapt framework.

 ## Useful Links
 - [Moodle CSS Coding Style: RTL](https://docs.moodle.org/dev/CSS_coding_style#Right-to-left)